 New Student FAQs

-Can we try out a class before enrolling?
+Can I try out a class before enrolling?

 What should I wear to class?

-1. Black Ballet Shoes - Sold at local shoe stores such as Payless, and on Amazon.com.
-Their average price is $20.
-This option does not provide lots of support, but they are non-slip and are an economic choice for the beginner dancer.
+1. Black Ballet Shoes - Option for Beginners - Average price: $20.
+Sold at local shoe stores such as Payless, and on Amazon.com.
+This option does not provide lots of support, but are non-slip and an economic choice for young and beginning dancers.

 What type of dance floors do you have?

-We have floating wooden floors.
-This means that there are air pockets underneath the floor’s surface that provide give when a student dances on it.
-Our floors have additional padding underneath, as well.
-This type of floor prevents injuries and allows the dancer to achieve more height when practicing without tiring as quickly.
+Kind of...
+Floating floors have built-in air pockets under the surface so that the floor bends and "gives" when a dancer starts moving, while proving tons of support!
+Our floors have additional padding underneath that enhances this effect.
+Floating floors prevent injuries and allows the dancer to achieve more height when practicing without tiring as quickly.

 How do I sign up for my free trial class?